jetfuel-dev/jetfuel/README.md

 <b>~ It's About Time ~</b>
 </p>

-Mocha is a Python performance profiler that can monitor your entire deployment in production, and makes results easy to aggregate and search through.
+Mocha is a performance profiler that can monitor the performance of your production Python, and makes results easy to aggregate and search through.

-Bad code performance is often a result of lack of visibility, with [real world consequences](https://uxplanet.org/how-page-speed-affects-web-user-experience-83b6d6b1d7d7).
-Mocha can help you monitor performance over time.
+Mocha is designed for **Purposeful Profiling**.
+This means that you only use Mocha around code of interest, instead of dumping all code performance logs and mining it later.

+Useful for Profiling:

+- 🌎 API performance
+- 🚀 CI/CD stage / granular performance
+- 💡 ML training & inference jobs
+- 📀 Database queries
+- 📊 Data pipelines / compute jobs

 <br>
 <p align="center">